Home

 NOTE:

-Don't forget to post your OSHA 300 log each year in a highly viewable location.
-The definitions of Recordable and Lost-Time injury should be found within your state goverment websites.
+If within the United States, your state may require posting of the OSHA 300 log each year in a highly visible location.
+The definitions of Recordable and Lost-Time injury should be found within your state government websites.

 Risk Management

-There are many projects in Six Sigma that can focus on risk management.
-Actually many of the tools used by a Six Sigma belt are used by Risk Managers such as flowcharts, checksheets, probability and statistics.
+There are Six Sigma projects that focus on risk management of health and safety.
+Actually many of the tools used by a Six Sigma project manager are used by Risk Managers such as flowcharts, check sheets, probability, and statistics.

 A team working on a risk management project should: